KL-Turner/Drew-Neuron2020/README.md

 # 2019 Slow Oscillations Review

-This document outlines the steps necessary to generate Kevin L. Turner's data and code contributions to the Review manuscript "Ultra-slow oscillations in fMRI and resting state connectivity: Known and unknown neurovascular and vascular contributions." by P. J. Drew*, C. Mateo*, K.L.
+This document outlines the steps necessary to generate Kevin L. Turner's data and code contributions to the Review manuscript "Ultra-slow oscillations in fMRI and resting-state connectivity: Known and unknown neuronal, vascular, and technical contributions." by P. J. Drew*, C. Mateo*, K.L.
 Turner, X. Yu and D. Kleinfeld.

 ---
 ## Generating the figure